-Key Description

-Windows key Pressed alone, this key has the same effect as clicking on the Windows Start button; it launches the Start menu.
-It can also be used with other keys to provide a variety of functions:

-+ Tab activates the next Taskbar button

-+ E opens the My Computer window

-+ F1 opens Help and Support

-+ F opens the Find: All Files dialog box

-₹ + M minimizes all windows

-Shift + P+ M undoes the minimize all windows ( ++ M) action

-₹ + R opens the Run dialog box

-Application key This key has the same effect as clicking the right mouse button; it opens the application's context menu.
+Key Description Windows key Pressed alone, this key has the same effect as clicking on the Windows Start button; it launches the Start menu.
+It can also be used with other keys to provide a variety of functions: Tab activates the next Taskbar button opens the My Computer window opens Help and Support opens the Find: All Files dialog box minimizes all windows Shift + + M undoes minimize ₹ + R opens the Run dialog box Application key This key has the same effect as clicking the right mouse button to open an application's context menu.

-Hot keys
+Function keys